picmegames/SnaptionAndroid/README.md

 project.
-4. Depending on if you have used Android Studio in the past, the IDE may prompt you to install extra plugins and dependencies in order to build the project.
+4. Depending on if you have used Android Studio in the past, the IDE may prompt you to install extra plugins and dependencies in order to build the project (i.e. Gradle Plugins, Android SDKs, Android Build Tools).
 Go ahead and install everything it asks you to.
 5. Once the project has been opened and all plugins and dependencies have been installed, try building the project by going to `Build -> Rebuild Project`.
 Hopefully it builds!